Golden Circle & Black Sand Beaches Road Trip

 Your 7-day self-drive itinerary

-After checking in, spend the rest of your day exploring the culture-packed city center at whatever pace suits you.
-Why not stop for a bite to eat at a local seafood restaurant showcasing Iceland's excellent fish, or visit a trendy food hall offering diverse culinary options?
-Sample traditional dishes or international cuisine in a uniquely Icelandic setting.
-If you arrive early enough, you might also be able to visit local museums like the National Museum or Settlement Exhibition, or do a spot of shopping along Laugavegur for Icelandic design and wool products.
-Another excellent option is adding a trip to Sky Lagoon, a top-rated geothermal spa with stunning ocean views.
-The perfect way to unwind and recharge after your flight, soaking in warm waters while watching waves crash against the shore!
+Afterward, drive toward Reykjavík, Iceland's buzzing capital, to get settled into your hotel and drop off your bags.
+Spend the rest of your day exploring the culture-packed city center at whatever pace suits you.
+Stop for a bite at a local seafood restaurant showcasing Iceland's excellent fish, or visit a trendy food hall offering diverse culinary options.
+If you arrive early enough, you might also visit local museums like the National Museum or Settlement Exhibition, or do a spot of shopping along Laugavegur for Icelandic design and wool products.
 Settle in for the night, excited for tomorrow's volcanic exploration.

 Highlights